 This recipe for Small Batch Mississippi Mud Bars is unusual because it’s made in an 8 inch square pan.
 If you’re baking for a group you may want to go for a larger yield recipe, but at our house an 8 inch pan is all we need.

-The recipe is originally from an old book called Cookies by the Dozen, but over the years I’ve adjusted it to suit our tastes.
+The recipe for Small Batch Mississippi Mud Bars is originally from an old book called Cookies by the Dozen, but over the years I’ve adjusted it.
 The original version was too sweet and more like a messy cake, while this version is still rich, but not quite as sweet.
-The bottom layer is a cake-y but dense brownie.
+The bottom layer is a cakey but dense brownie.
 The brownie is topped with peanut butter, marshmallows and nuts, and the whole thing is topped with a poured on chocolate icing.

 For some this is may be a serve-out-of the pan dessert.
 If your family enjoys digging into melt-y, brownies, then you should probably just bake, cool and serve.
 However, if you want to brownies to have a cleaner look or if you plan to plate them and serve them with something else, I recommend baking, freezing, cutting while frozen, and then bringing to room temperature.
 Here’s what the brownies look like right before they go in the freezer.

-And then here’s how I usually cut them.
+This is how I cut Small Batch Mississippi Mud Bars.
 The best part is trimming the edges!

 Technically you could cut these into 16 squares because they are so rich, but in reality by the time you trim the edges and pick the neatest squares, you’ll probably serve more like 8 to 12.
 Also, the one in this last photo was actually made with whole milk rather than evaporated, thus the icing is runny.
 Stick with evaporated for best results.